MCAT Grading Scale

 How are MCAT Percentiles Related to MCAT Grades

 Talking about MCAT scores, you often find confusing statements.
 Sometimes the number is in the range 24-45, and sometimes it is reported as 11 or so.
-There is this talk about raw scores, MCAT grading scale, and percentiles.
-What is an MCAT grading scale?
-How are the MCAT percentiles related to MCAT grades?
+There is this talk about raw scores, grading scale, and percentiles.
+What is a grading scale of MCAT?
+How are the MCAT percentiles related to grades?

 MCAT Grade Reporting and Grading Scale